-The decision to come forward and report sexual abuse by a clergy, staff or volunteers may be difficult and often requires considerable courage.
-To assist you with this process, the Diocese of Victoria provides an independent reporting service staffed by a team of psychologists, counsellors and social workers.
+The decision to come forward and report sexual abuse by clergy, employee, or volunteers may be difficult and often requires considerable courage.
+To assist you with this process, the Diocese of Victoria provides an independent reporting service (Boyd & Associates: 1-800-968-3146) staffed by a team of psychologists, counsellors and social workers.

-When you call this Independent Reporting Agency, you can share your experience and explore counselling options.
+When you call this independent reporting service, you may share your experience and explore counselling options.
 This service can also assist in reporting abuse to the appropriate authorities and ensuring that you are updated on developments as they occur.

-Following a report of sexual abuse to this Agency a report will be made to the Diocese of Victoria through the Diocesan Responsible Ministry Coordinator (DRMC).
-The alleged perpetrator will be immediately suspended from employment/ministry pending an investigation.
+Following a report of sexual abuse to this service a report will be made to the Diocese of Victoria through the Diocesan Responsible Ministry Coordinator (DRMC).
+The alleged perpetrator will be immediately suspended from employment and/or ministry pending an investigation.
 Any conviction for sexual abuse will result in immediate termination of employment and/or ministry.

-Anyone who has reason to believe that a child or adult who is vulnerable may be sexually abused or is for any other reason in need of protection, must first report this to a child protection social worker.
-Please refer to The Child, Family, and Community Services Act of BC or the Ministry of Children & Family Development (MCFD) handbook: “Responding to Child Welfare Concern: Your Role in Knowing When and What to Report”.Any cleric, religious, employee or volunteer who has reason to believe that a child or adult who is vulnerable may be abused, neglected or is for any other reason in need of protection, must first report this to a child protection social worker.
-Please refer to The Child, Family, and Community Services Act of BC or the Ministry of Children & Family Development (MCFD) handbook: “Responding to Child Welfare Concern: Your Role in Knowing When and What to Report”.
+Anyone who has reason to believe that a child or adult who is vulnerable may be sexually abused has a duty to report this to a child protection social worker.
+Please refer to The Child, Family, and Community Services Act of BC or the Ministry of Children & Family Development (MCFD) handbook: “Responding to Child Welfare Concern: Your Role in Knowing When and What to Report.”